common-fate/docs-archive/README.md

 ## Docs versioning

 Read the guide here: https://docusaurus.io/docs/versioning.
-We implement versioning on the Common Fate documentation only (not Granted).
+We implement versioning on the Glide documentation only (not Granted).

 By default, changes made to the main docs directory are considered to be 'unreleased' and are available at https://docs.commonfate.io/common-fate/next/introduction.

-Version snapshots of our documentation should be created during a new release of Common Fate.
+Version snapshots of our documentation should be created during a new release of Glide.
 To create a version snapshot:

 ```
 yarn docusaurus docs:version:common-fate 0.14